Salaries & JobsUpdated March 2026

 LowNational avg: $62,500High

 The Coeur d'Alene metro tells a specific economic story.
 A laid-back lifestyle that masks some of the highest housing costs in the nation.
 The view is free — the rent is not.
 On the housing front, this is a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-For compensation in electrician roles, the practical upshot is a balanced labor pool where you'll find competitive quotes if you shop around.
+For compensation in electrician roles, the practical upshot is a balanced labor pool where you'll find competitive pricing if you compare options.
 That local reality is more useful than any national statistic.

 What Matters Most